ehrpg/qstar/docs/character/index.md

 Before rolling determine if you want to use fate dice and which fate dice you want to use.
 Add the fate dice to your roll.

-When all fate dice have been used up, your character's fate is sealed.
+When all fate dice have been used up, your character's **fate is sealed**.

 ## Acquisitions